yuekalong/RiceLeg---CSCI3100-Project-Spring-2020-/back_end/README.md

 >
 > 2. According to our set up, we use MySQL database (version 8.0.12) on port 3306 and we use root user and password is "1234" for our development.
 For better user experience, please set up like our development enviroment.
 Or you can simply edit the `knexfile.js` file to change the configuration.
 >
 > 3. To build up the same testing enviroment, first enter `yarn install` in terminal to download all the node modules, then enter `yarn knex migrate:latest` to sync up the tables in the database.
-And we got some demo data in it so type `yarn knex seed:run` to insert the demo data.
 >
 > 4. Last step, to start the back end, please enter `yarn dev` to start it.
 It will using the port 3000 as default.